Credit Availability and Credit Scores After Bankruptcy

 Getting New Credit After Bankruptcy

 A bankruptcy discharge makes you a better credit risk because your prior nonpriority debts are discharged and because you are restricted from filing for bankruptcy again.
-Henceforth, your risk will be determined by your income and by the amount of priority debts you have that are not dischargeable.
-If you have a good amount of income over your expenses, then you should easily be able to re-establish credit.
-You also need a checking account and it would also help to have a savings account.
+Henceforth, your risk will be determined by your income and by your total nondischargeable priority debts.
+If your income easily exceeds your expenses, then you should easily be able to re-establish credit.
+You need a checking account, and a savings account would also help.
 A savings account doesn't affect your credit score, but lenders look at other things that will lower the risk of default and a savings account is one such thing, since it provides a cushion for emergencies.
-Another thing that may help is to agree to online statements, since this lowers the lender's cost of doing business with you, and online bill pay can help ensure that you make timely payments.
+It would also be helpful to agree to online statements, since this lowers the lender's cost of doing business with you, and online bill pay can help ensure that you make timely payments.

-You can also apply for secured credit cards, where you have to deposit a minimum amount in a savings account.
-But because there are companies that are willing to extend credit to those with lower credit scores, simply wait until you get credit offers.
-There are banks that offer credit to recent bankrupts that don't even require a security deposit.
-Some will try to charge you onerous fees, where the fees will consume more than half of the credit that they offer.
+You can also apply for secured credit cards, where you have to deposit a minimum amount in a savings account, generally $200 to $2,500.
+But because some companies are willing to extend credit to those with lower credit scores, simply wait until you get credit offers.
+Banks that offer credit to recent bankrupts don't even require a security deposit.
+Avoid any banks that charge onerous fees.

 Part of being a smart consumer is to know when you are being ripped off!
-Others will offer you limited credit for a reasonable annual fee—this is usually a good offer.
+Others will offer you limited credit for a reasonable annual fee — this is usually a good offer.
 You can't expect to get a 1st credit card with no fees, so a low annual fee is good.
-Besides, in the current credit environment, it will be harder for many people to get credit cards without an annual fee.
+But excessive fees should be avoided.
 The Credit Card Act of 2009 has greatly restricted lender's ability to rip off consumers, but you still must be vigilant.

 So how long does bankruptcy stay on your credit report?